 The Audit Committee considers the financial reporting by the Company and the Fund, the internal controls, and relations with the Company's and the Fund's external auditor.
 In addition, the Audit Committee reviews the independence and objectivity of the auditor.
 The Committee meets at least twice a year to review the internal financial and non-financial controls, to approve the contents of the half-yearly and annual financial reports to shareholders and to review accounting policies.
-Representatives of Deloitte LLP, the Company's auditor, attend the Committee meeting at which the draft annual financial report is reviewed and can speak to Committee members without the presence of representatives of the Investment Manager.
-The audit programme and timetable are drawn up and agreed with the Company's auditor in advance of the financial vear end.
+Representatives of Deloitte LLP, the Company's auditor, attend the Committee meeting at which the draft annual financial report is reviewed and can speak to Committee members without the presence of representatives of the financial year end.
 Items for audit focus are discussed, agreed and given particular attention during the audit process.
 The auditor reports to the Committee on these items, among other matters.
 This report is considered by the Committee and discussed with the auditor and the Investment Manager prior to approval and signature of the annual financial report.